Extruded Disc Herniation Causes and Symptoms

 Your back, neck and spine is a complex system made of cartilage, joints, muscles, ligaments that hold together a series of bones called the vertebrae.
 In between these vertebrae are intervertebral disc that act as shock absorbers.
 This spinal system’s purpose is to facilitate movement and support your upper body.
 Additionally, the spine protects the spinal cord and the nerve that originates from your brain that coordinates your every move while working and playing.

 With age our body can start to develop degenerative disc disease resulting from several things like age, trauma, repetitive movement, poor posture and heavy lifting.
 The results of these things can begin to dehydrate and deteriorate our disc.
-Therefore, the disc can become brittle and susceptible to tears in the outer wall (annulus) allowing for the inner gel-like center (nucleus) disc to bulge, protrude, extrude and herniate.
+Therefore, the disc can become brittle and susceptible to tears in the outer wall (annulus) allowing the inner gel-like center (nucleus) disc to bulge, protrude, extrude and herniate.

 OTHER CAUSES OF EXTRUDED DISC HERNIATION